PlatoArete/corvus-surgery-ui/README.md

 An advanced, user-friendly interface for managing surgical procedures in RimWorld.
 Designed for compatibility and ease of use, this mod provides a powerful "Surgery Planner" to streamline your colony's medical operations.

-It is fully compatible with other mods and DLCs, correctly finding and displaying all available surgeries, including those from mods like "Expanded Prosthetics and Organ Engineering (EPOE)" or "Royalty".
+It should be fully compatible with other mods and DLCs.
+Because it uses the game's own internal logic to find surgeries, it can correctly identify and display procedures from any other mod without needing specific patches.

 ![Surgery Planner UI](https://i.imgur.com/REPLACE_THIS_WITH_A_REAL_SCREENSHOT.png)  <!-- Replace with an actual screenshot -->